sambarvadai/atlantis/README.md

 |--------|----------|
 | 0.1    |    Basic windows operations, Tavily search integration for bug fixes. |

+## Future Roadmap

+  Improve reliability, error handling, and overall robustness of agent workflows.
+  Enhance reasoning, tool selection, and context retention for more accurate responses.
+  Extend support beyond Windows to include **macOS** and **Linux**.
+  Add capabilities for log parsing, system monitoring, and proactive issue detection.
+  Implement a secure remote MCP server for controlled command execution across machines.

 This project is a Windows troubleshooting agent that combines:

 - A local **system operations server** (`system_ops_server.py`) that exposes safe, structured tools for inspecting and acting on a Windows machine.